charmaine211/AfstuderenOU/README.md

 - `batch`: Sets the batch size for training, indicating how many images are processed before updating the model's parameters.
 - `epochs`: Determines the number of training epochs, representing the number of times the entire training dataset is passed through the neural network.
 - `imgsz`: Sets the input image size for training.
 Larger image sizes capture more details but require more resources, while smaller sizes may train faster but sacrifice detail.
 - `val`: Enables validation during training to periodically evaluate model performance on a separate dataset.
-Default value is True
+Default value is True.
+- `project`: Name of the project directory where training outputs are saved.
+Allows for organized storage of different experiments.
+Default value is None.
+- `plots`: Generates and saves plots of training and validation metrics, as well as prediction examples, providing visual insights into model performance and learning progression.
+Default is False.

 5. Transfer trained model and analyses files from Google Colab to Drive for further analysis: